HEDY LAMARR DAY 2023

 of course her silver screen roles in many movies she did throughout her career.

 The net which will run for 4 hours or longer depending on the number of stations checking in.

-For the first time ever, we will be doing a HF side for this net.
-If you have access to HF you can join me on 14.313 MHz to celebrate Hedy Lamarr Day.
-Stop by and check in and get a QSL Card…..we will be using Netlogger for this event…so look for HEDY LAMARR DAY 2022/HF 14.313.
+For the second time, we will be doing a HF side for this net.
+If you have access to HF you can join me on 14.313 MHz (+/- incase of band activity) to celebrate Hedy Lamarr Day.
+Stop by and check in and get a QSL Card…..we will be using Netlogger for this event…so look for HEDY LAMARR DAY 2023 / HF 14.313 MHz.

 See you there.

 SPECIAL EVENT QSL CARD INFORMATION

 Speaking of checking in, a SPECIAL event QSL Card will be available upon request.
 Just tell the net controller and they will put you down for one and of course to obtain your special event QSL Card.

 Send a S.A.S.E. (self addressed stamped envelope) to W2JLD, my address is good on QRZ,

 If you do not want to do the S.A.S.E envelope, you can also send a donation of 5.00 USD to cover postage and handling cost at firstname.lastname@example.org (PAYPAL Account).

 IF YOU CHECK IN WITH ALL THE NET CONTROLLERS, PLEASE MAKE SURE YOU SUPPLY THE RIGHT AMOUNT OF POSTAGE.